Ivan-Berezyanskiy/CookSpectrum/README.md

 # Restaurant Kitchen Service

-Django project for managing cars and drivers in the Taxi Service
+Django project for managing dishes and cooks in the Restaurant Kitchen Service

 ## Try it!